b0ggs/based-derivatives/README.md

 ## Getting Started

 To get started with Base →D\[erivatives\], simply visit our dApp at [base-derivatives.vercel.app](https://base-derivatives.vercel.app).
-The project is currently deployed on the Base Sepolia testnet, and the smart contract address is `0x1234567890abcdef`.
+The project is currently deployed on the Base Sepolia testnet, and the smart contract address is `0x79F6B9212cA0ef4Cfc1401Db052af8b1603Bf677` (sepolia-base).

 Please note that you will need a wallet connected to the Base Sepolia testnet to interact with the dApp.
 You will also need an NFT on Base Sepolia to interact.